Roberto Durán vs. Sugar Ray Leonard II

-Roberto Durán vs. Sugar Ray Leonard II, billed as The Super Fight, and later popularly known as the No Más Fight, was a boxing match which took place on November 25, 1980, at the Louisiana Superdome in New Orleans, United States.
+Roberto Durán vs. Sugar Ray Leonard II, billed as The Super Fight, and later popularly known as the No Más Fight, was a professional boxing match contested on November 25, 1980, for the WBC and The Ring welterweight championship.
+It took place at the Louisiana Superdome in New Orleans, United States.
 It was the second of three bouts between the pair.
 It gained its name from the moment at the end of the eighth round when Durán turned away from Leonard towards the referee and quit by apparently saying, "No más" (Spanish for "No more").

-Pre-fight
+Background

 Sugar Ray Leonard and Roberto Durán had first fought on June 20, 1980, in Montreal.
 Leonard was defending the World Boxing Council (WBC) Welterweight Championship for the second time.
 Durán was the WBC No. 1 welterweight contender.
 Leonard abandoned his usual slick boxing style and stood flat-footed with Durán.
 Durán won the first fight by a narrow but unanimous decision, with scores of 148–147, 145–144, and 146–144.

-Fight
+The fight

-The rematch took place November 25, 1980, at the Superdome in New Orleans.
+The rematch took place November 25, 1980 at the Superdome in New Orleans.
 Leonard used his superior speed and movement to outbox and befuddle Durán.
 "The whole fight, I was moving, I was moving", Leonard said.
 "And Voom!
 I snapped his head back with a jab.
 Voom!
 I snapped it back again.
 He tried to get me against the ropes, I'd pivot, spin off and Pow!
 Come under with a punch."

 In round 7, Leonard started to taunt Durán.
-Late in the round, winding up his right hand, as if to throw a bolo punch, Leonard snapped out a left jab and caught Durán flush in the face.
+Late in the round, winding up his right hand as if to throw a bolo punch, Leonard snapped out a left jab and caught Durán flush in the face.
 In the closing seconds of the eighth round, Durán turned his back to Leonard and quit, waving his glove and apparently saying to referee Octavio Meyran, "No más" ("No more" in Spanish).
 Leonard was the winner by a technical knockout (TKO) at 2:44 of round 8, regaining the WBC Welterweight Championship.
-Leonard led by a small margin of 68–66, 68–66, and 67–66 on the judges scorecards at the time of the TKO.
+Leonard led by a small margin of 68–66, 68–66 and 67–66 on the judges scorecards at the time of the TKO.